 Reexamining the Efficient Frontier

 Markets today are more efficient and more crowded than ever.
 In the $3.4 trillion private equity universe, there are more than 9000 firms all competing for the same deals – driving up entry multiples and decreasing alpha opportunities.
-So it was shocking to discover an almost $2 trillion asset class, with better historical risk-adjusted returns than equities, that had yet to be made investible.
-That’s why Masterworks became the first company to securitize it by filing individual assets with the SEC.
-Now, the company is on track to acquire more than $1 billion in assets this year, and across its 5 exits, is averaging a 26.7% IRR.
+So it was shocking to discover an almost $2 trillion asset class that outperformed the S&P more than 3x for the last 25 years, that had yet to be made investible.
+That’s why Masterworks became the first company to securitize it by filing an offering circular with the SEC allowing anyone to invest.
+Now, the company is on track to acquire more than $1 billion in assets this year, and has returned +30% to their investors 3 years in a row.
 Masterworks.
 (Sponsored)

 Solar panels take up a lot of space and farmers usually want to grow crops on the surface where solar panels would work best.
 A recent study on agrivoltaics, which is the study of how solar power and agriculture can coexist and also benefit from each other, shows that there is one crop that thrives in the shade from the panels - broccoli.
 What the study found was that the shade created by the solar panels help broccoli get a deeper shade of green which makes them more attractive to grocery stores as well as customers.
 By being more attractive to buyers, farmers can make more money.
 Crop size of nutritional value wasn’t affected by growing in the shade.
 Warp News (3 minutes)